giftig/flippy/README.md

     - ./static/:/usr/share/nginx/html:ro

 ### Development setup
-Once you've built your own images for flippy-standalone and the admin, you can simply use the "Quickstart" guide above and set your versions using environment variables.
+Once you've built your own images for flippy and the admin, you can simply use the "Quickstart" guide above and set your versions using environment variables.

 You can also run the application natively and serve the admin site however you like, but the